iamsubingyawali/linusman/README.md

 ## Run

-To run the script simply clone this repo using the commend below in your Linux terminal.
+After all dependencies are installed, to run the script simply clone this repo using the commend below in your Linux terminal.

 ```
 git clone https://github.com/iamsubingyawali/linusman.git